prankster42069/ConMan/README.md

 The motto of ConMan is never to let you press a key you don't absolutely have to press.

+Tested working on Visual Studio 2019.
+It seems like the colors in the terminal don't make Code::Blocks happy.
+Removing and/or modifying everything regarding color might make it work.

 ## Main functionalities
 ### List contacts